 Registered Dietitian Salary

 Women comprise the majority of Registered Dietitians in the United States.
 Individuals in this line of work make around $51K annually on average.
 The particular firm is the biggest factor affecting pay for this group, followed by geography and years of experience.
 Job satisfaction is reported as high by the vast majority of workers.
 Approximately one in four of professionals in this line of work do not receive benefits; however, a strong majority report medical coverage and the greater part claim dental coverage as well.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Registered Dietitian